pulibrary/hd_deploy/README.md

     ```

 ### NOTES
-The scripts have been specifically tested for use against systems built using https://github.com/mark-dce/vagrant-centos.
+The scripts have been specifically tested for use against Centos systems built using https://github.com/mark-dce/vagrant-centos.
 YMMV using other Centos installs.
+Future work is planned to address Ubuntu installs.